WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Notes/Week 11/Don't know the title get it when canvas comes back up.md

 ---
 ### Probabilistic Sampling Methods
- - Simple random sampling is when each member of the population has an equal chance of being selected
+ - **Simple random sampling** is when each member of the population has an equal chance of being selected
- - Stratified random sampling identifies subgroup
+ - **Stratified random sampling** identifies subgroups within a population and selects the sample in such a way to ensure that there is equal representation from each subgroup.